 The only two things that have us slightly worried are the volume limiter and the overall durability.

-Other than that, we’d a bit skeptical about their overall durability.
-It’s great that you can remove the drivers and wash the headband, but the drivers do have some wiggle room and it’s hard to imagine them not getting damaged as they go through the daily torment that only a growing child can dish out.
+Other than that, we’re a bit skeptical about their overall durability.
+It’s great that you can remove the drivers and wash the headband, but the drivers do have some wiggle room, and it’s hard to imagine them not getting damaged as they go through the daily torment that only a growing child can dish out.

-Overall, these are still awesome headphones and the only thing that could make them better is a wireless version.
-This would automatically get rid of the fluctuations in loudness because they would always be running off of an internal battery and always be toddler safe.
-If you live in a future where the headphones we’ve just described exist then get those, but until then the Cozyphones Kids headband is still an excellent pick.
+If you live in a future where the headphones we’ve just described exist, then get those, but until then, the Cozyphones Kids headband is still an excellent pick.

-If you like the unique design of the Cozyphones then you’ll also be sure to appreciate the Headfoams by Marblue.
+If you like the unique design of the Cozyphones, you’ll also be sure to appreciate the Headfoams by Marblue.
 The premise here couldn’t be simpler: they’re indestructible!

 That’s exactly what these headphones are like.
 You can twist them, turn them, bend them, pull on them, step on them, throw them… they’ll just walk it off.
-Simply, you get all the lightweight benefits of a plastic build without any of the durability issues.
-The foam is also rather soft so comfort isn’t an issue.
+You get all the lightweight benefits of a plastic build without any of the durability issues.
+The foam is also rather soft, so comfort isn’t an issue.